 For additional information on data sharing, see Section III, Chapter 3 of this manual.
-For additional information about data integration and use, see HRSA HAB Program Letter titled, Integrating and Using the Housing Opportunities for Persons with AIDS and Ryan White HIV/AIDS Program Data Sets and Integrated Guidance for Developing Epidemiologic Profiles HIV Prevention and Ryan White HIV/AIDS Programs Planning.
+For additional information about data integration and use, see HRSA HAB Program Letter titled, Integrating and Using the Housing Opportunities for Persons with AIDS and Ryan White HIV/AIDS Program Data Sets.